mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *my goal in life is to be as good of a person my dog already thinks i am.*
+> *successful people ask better questions, and as a result, they get better answers.*

 </div>
 <!-- quote-end -->